-A, --action [flag]action

 -e, --font font

 Set global font.
-Should be a truetype font, resident in the current directory or the font directory, and should be defined in the form fontname/points, like “myfont/12”.
+Should be a truetype font, resident in the current directory or the font directory, and should be defined in the form fontname/size, like “yudit/12” (which is the default).

 -C, --fontpath path